muhammeteminkoc5561-code/docker-web-projesi/README.md

-🚀 Proje Başlığı: End-to-End Automated CI/CD Pipeline with Docker & GitHub Actions
+🚀 Project Title: End-to-End Automated CI/CD Pipeline with Docker & GitHub Actions 📋 Project Overview

-📋 Proje Özeti
-Bu proje, manuel uygulama paketleme ve dağıtım süreçlerini tamamen otonom hale getiren modern bir DevOps hattını temsil eder.
-Bir web uygulamasının geliştirme aşamasından bulut deposuna (Docker Hub) kadar olan yolculuğu, GitHub Actions kullanılarak "Zero-Touch" (El değmeden) prensibiyle kurgulanmıştır.
+This project represents a modern DevOps pipeline that transforms manual application packaging and deployment into a fully autonomous workflow.
+Using a "Zero-Touch" principle, the journey of a web application—from the initial development phase to the cloud registry (Docker Hub)—is orchestrated entirely through GitHub Actions.

-🛠️ Kullanılan Teknolojiler & Mimari
+🛠️ Technologies & Architecture
-Linux (Ubuntu): Geliştirme ortamı ve sistem yönetimi.

-Docker: Uygulamanın konteynerize edilmesi ve imaj yönetimi.
+Linux (Ubuntu): Development environment and core system administration.

+Docker: Application containerization and image management.

-GitHub Actions: Sürekli Entegrasyon (CI) otomasyonu.
+GitHub Actions: Continuous Integration (CI) automation engine.

-Git: Versiyon kontrolü ve kaynak kod yönetimi.

-Docker Hub: Merkezi bulut imaj deposu.

-💡 Teknik Çözümler ve Kazanımlar
-Otomasyon (Automation): git push komutu ile tetiklenen workflow sayesinde, manuel build ve push işlemleri robotik bir sürece devredilmiştir.

-Güvenlik (Security): Hassas veriler (Docker şifreleri) GitHub Secrets (Kasa) mimarisi kullanılarak güvenli bir şekilde yönetilmiştir.

-Problem Çözme (Troubleshooting): Proje sürecinde karşılaşılan "Personal Access Token" yetkilendirme (Workflow Scope) ve ağ kesintisi (SSH Timeout) gibi kritik engeller, log analizleri ve sistem müdahalesiyle başarıyla aşılmıştır.
+Git: Version control and source code management.

+Docker Hub: Centralized cloud registry for container images.

+💡 Technical Solutions & Key Achievements
+Workflow Automation: By implementing a workflow triggered by the git push command, manual build and push operations were replaced by a robust, robotic process.

+Security Best Practices: Sensitive credentials (such as Docker Hub passwords) are securely managed using the GitHub Secrets vault architecture, ensuring zero exposure in the source code.

+Troubleshooting & Resilience: During the implementation phase, critical obstacles such as Personal Access Token (PAT) authorization issues (Workflow Scopes) and network-related SSH Timeouts were successfully resolved through proactive log analysis and system tuning.

-📈 Sonuç
+📈 Final Outcome
-Bu mimari sayesinde, kod üzerinde yapılan herhangi bir değişiklik 60 saniyeden kısa bir sürede otomatik olarak paketlenip dünyanın her yerinden erişilebilir bir "Container Image" haline gelmektedir.
+Through this architecture, any code change is automatically packaged and transformed into a production-ready Container Image in under 60 seconds, making it accessible and deployable from anywhere in the world.